 - Use cloth rags and cloth napkins instead of paper towel and paper napkins — I keep a basket of rags handy above my stove, they are actually old baby wash clothes but any rags will do.
 I use them any time I need a paper towel and then just throw them in the wash.
 We keep a basket of cloth napkins by the dining room table and wash them over and over.

 - Kids stuff and clothing–buy used, or share and trade — My friends and I do this all the time.
-Someone gives it to you, pass it on to someone else.
+Someone gives it to you, you pass it on to someone else.
 Check out garage sales, library book sales, save special things you find to use as Christmas or birthday gifts.
+I have very rarely bought my children a brand new clothing item.

-- Don’t take the trash out on trash day — Take it out when its full!
-If you take your trash out once a week on garbage day you will use 52 plastic bags per year.
-Maybe you could go 10 days or more to fill it up, thats only 36 bags per year.
+- Don’t take the trash out on trash day — Take it out when it’s full!
+If you take your trash out once a week on garbage day you will use 52 plastic trash bags per year.
+Maybe you could go 10 days or more to fill it up, that’s only 36 bags per year.
 That is saving 16 trash bags per yer, and if every family in the country or across the world did this — that is a lot less plastic!

 - Junk Mail-call and get removed from the list — It feels like we get so much junk mail from the same few companies!
 Every piece of junk mail has a phone number on it, call them and say “can you please remove me from your mailing list.”
 This will take a little time, but eventually you will waste a lot less time (and paper), sorting through junk mail.